teemupaloniemi/scaling-happiness/README.md

 8. Run `http://localhost:8000/getData/?user=bobs_user_id_here`
 9. Now you should see bob's data in alices view

+Now you can set `PATCH0=True` to fix the vulnerability.
+This changes the backend behaviour to use request.user.id.

 ### 1. Loggin

 The program did not log any activity and therefore finding the previous vulnerability (1.
 Injection) was hard to identify.

 Fix: We created logging for the program.

+To test the fix:
+1. Test the previous vulnerability but set `PATCH1=True`.
+After test you should see the bob and alice activity in `http://localhost:8000/log`.

 ### 2. Broken access control

 The previous change introduced a vulnerability that allowed anyone with the right request to see the program logs.

 Fix: We added a check to verify that logs are only visible to the admin users.

+To test the fix:
+1. Test the previous vulnerability but set `PATCH2=True`.
+After test you should not be allowed to `http://localhost:8000/log` without the superuser (remember to create this).

 ### 3. Data encryption